molaeiali/APITools/README.md

 # APITools
-Some classes to work with RESTFul APIs Easyly
+Some classes to work with RESTFul APIs easily

 # Usage
 In build.gradle file add these lines